dan-german/issTracker/README.md

 ### Setting up ###

-* Make sure to install the required libraries using CocoaPods and launch the Xcode project using IssTracker.xcworkspace
+* Make sure to install the required libraries using CocoaPods and launch the Xcode project using "IssTracker.xcworkspace"